lsaos/pld-comp/README.md

 _Remark_ : The current Makefile is already adapted to the INSA IT department's computers.

+You will also need to create the *build/* folder at the root of the project, among *src/* and *tests/*.
+Otherwise, the Makefile won't be correctly executed.

 ### Build the executable

 First of all, make sure the grammar is up to date by running :